 This low-carb recipe is made with ingredients that fit your keto lifestyle while still maintaining the delicious flavors of chai tea.

 Masala Spice Mix

-The spice blend gives the tea that traditional spiced flavor that most everyone loves.
+The spice blend gives the tea that traditional spiced flavor that almost everyone loves.
 It contains ground ginger, cinnamon, cloves, and more and is available in my store here.